imshawan/musicbyte-mp3Player/README.md

 ```bash
 pip install -r /path/to/requirements.txt
 ```
+#### Install both the fonts present inside the "Font" folder for an overall better look

+* AdobeClean-Bold.ttf
+* AdobeClean-Regular.ttf

 MusicByte player is a Music Player for Windows.
 Send me your feedbacks, bug-reports and suggestions about MusicByte to <a href="mailto:imshawan.dev049@gmail.com">imshawan.dev049@gmail.com</a>